devilmac/networkconnection/README.md

 * Add the gradle dependency to your app build.gradle file:

     dependencies {
-        compile 'com.github.devilmac:networkconnection:<libVersion>'
+        compile 'com.github.devilmac:networkconnection:libVersion'
     }

-    where <libVersion> is the latest version of the library.
+    where libVersion is the latest version of the library.